Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

     - May not have any children unless ringing_rollover is enabled for the network.
 The prompt will be read before connecting to the provided phone number.
 If ringing_rollover is enabled for the network, a connect_timeout value can be configured along with a "Failover" child node.

   * - Failover
     - May not have any children.
-The provided phone number will be dialed if the destination configured on the parent "Connect" node returns a busy signal when dialed OR if the connect_timeout value configured on the parent "Connect" node is exceeded.
-This node type can only be configured as a child of "Connect" nodes.
+The provided phone number will be dialed if the destination configured on the parent node returns a busy signal when dialed OR if the connect_timeout value configured on the parent node is exceeded.
+Can only be configured as the child of another node, and not as a standalone node.

   * - EndCall
     - May not have any children.
 The prompt will be read before ending the call.